-- 10. Rinse and dry the foam element thoroughly. - 11.
+- 2. Allow the foam filter element to completely dry. - 3.
 Dip the foam element in clean engine oil, then squeeze out the excess oil.

-Note: Excess oil in the foam element restricts the air flow through the element and may reach the paper filter and clog it.
+Note: If too much oil is left in the foam element when the engine is started, the engine will smoke.
+Excess oil in the foam element may also restrict the air flow through the element and may reach the paper filter and clog it.